AG7GN/networking/hamwan-arden-home-README.md

 		set system name-server '::1'
 		commit;save;exit

-1. Set your PC's ethernet port to automatically obtain an IP address.
+1. Make sure your PC's ethernet port to automatically obtain an IP address.
+It should already be set this way.

 ### Reconfigure your Current WiFi/Router/Switch (WRS)

-*These steps will disable Internet at your QTH.*
+*These steps will disable Internet at your QTH!*

 I'm going to call your current "WiFi/Router/Switch" __WRS__ from now on to save typing.